retzkek/gratia-probe/dCache-storage/README.txt

 dCache info providers content to Gratia StorageElement and StorageElemenRecord map.

-Please uncomment and edit GratiaLocation, InfoProviderUrl attributes as set inside ProbeConfig file.
+Please uncomment and edit InfoProviderUrl attribute as set inside ProbeConfig file.

 The probe reports two types of record structures: StorageElemenmt and